spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/01-Day/01-Day-LessonPlan.md

     }
     ```

-* Click the JavaScript button at the top right of the textarea and walk students through the output.
+* Click the JavaScript button to minify the code snippet and explain the following point(s):

 * ![Minify JS](Images/minifyJS.png)

-* Point out to the class that:

-  * It moved our `myArray` declaration into our `for loop`.
+  * The minifier moved our `myArray` declaration into our `for loop`.

-  * It removed all whitespace between characters, and put all of our code on one line.
+  * The minifier removed all whitespace between characters, and put all of our code on one line.

-  * This resulted in a 25% decrease in the size of the JavaScript.
+  * The minification process resulted in a 25% decrease in the size of the JavaScript.

   ![Minified](Images/minification.png)

-* While the code may look different after minification, let students know that it will function exactly the same.
+  * While the code may look different after minification, it will function exactly the same

+* Ask the class, "What are the benefits of minification?"

   * Minification saves us space, and smaller file sizes create faster downloads for the user.
-The faster our assets can download, the faster the page will load for them.
+The faster our assets can download, the faster the page will load them for our user.

 ### 6. Student Do: Minify your JavaScript (10 mins)

-* Direct students to the activity instructions located [here](../../../../01-Class-Content/18-PWA/01-Activities/02-Stu_Minifify-JS/README.md)
+* Direct students to the activity instructions located in [02-Stu_Minifiy-JS](../../../../01-Class-Content/18-PWA/01-Activities/02-Stu_Minifify-JS/README.md)

 ```md
 # Minify Your JS